-This guide describes the features and components of the SGI® Modular InfiniteStorageTM (MIS) platform, version 1.0.
-With two main configurations possible for the enclosure (server and storage, or JBOD-Just Bunch Of Disks) this guide covers the different configurations, their respective components, interface panels, indicator lights and meanings, software, maintenance, and troubleshooting.
+This guide describes the features and components of the SGI® Modular InfiniteStorageTM (MIS) platform, version 1.5.
+With two main configurations possible for the enclosure (storage server or JBOD-Just a Bunch Of Disks) this guide covers the different configurations, their respective components, interface panels, indicator lights and meanings, software, zoning, maintenance, and troubleshooting.